LarissaBizzi/calculator-react/README.md

 # calculator-react

-I made a simple calculator using React
+I made this simple calculator using React.
+This was an exercise from the React Basic course.